Carlos Cárdenas Rojas

-Carlos Cárdenas Rojas (4 November 1934 – 17 August 2020) was a Bolivian footballer.
+Carlos Cárdenas Rojas (4 November 1934 – 17 August 2020) was a Bolivian footballer who played as a midfielder for The Strongest.
 He was part of Bolivia's squad that won the 1963 South American Championship on home soil.

 International career

-He was selected in Bolivia's squad for the 1963 South American Championship which took place on home soil, but was an unused substitute as Bolivia won its first and only Copa América.
+Cárdenas Rojas was selected in Bolivia's squad for the 1963 South American Championship which took place on home soil, but was an unused substitute as Bolivia won its first and only Copa América.

+Death

+Cárdenas Rojas died on 17 August 2020, at the age of 85.